 All members of the Committee receive education and training about medical ethics.

-Jennifer Kesselheim serves as Co-chair of the Ethics Advisory Committee and is an Associate Ethicist at Dana-Farber.
-She is a pediatric hematologist-oncologist who cares for patients at both Dana-Farber and Children’s Hospital.
-She conducts research to explore how to teach ethics and medical professionalism to physicians.
+Jennifer Kesselheim serves as Co-chair of the Ethics Advisory Committee and is an associate ethicist at Dana-Farber.
+She is a pediatric hematologist-oncologist who cares for patients at both Dana-Farber and Boston Children’s Hospital.
+Kesselheim conducts research to explore how to teach ethics and medical professionalism to physicians.

 To request an ethics consult